calmyao/gradle/subprojects/docs/src/docs/release/notes.md

 IMPORTANT: if this is a patch release, ensure that a prominent link is included in the foreword to all releases of the same minor stream.
 Add-->

+### Eclipse plugin separates output folders

+The `eclipse` plugin now defines separate output directories for each source folders.
+Also, each source folder and dependency defines an additional `gradle_source_sets` classpath attribute.
+The attribute specifies to which sourceSet the entry belonged.
+Future [Buildship](http://eclipse.org/buildship) versions will use this information to separate source sets when launching Java applications within Eclipse.

 <!--
 ### Example new and noteworthy
 -->